thunlp/OpenPrompt/docs/source/notes/verbalizer.rst

         }
     ]

 For the ``list-like`` input format, we allow `.txt` file and `.csv` file.
-The label words for a class is seperated by a comma, and the label words for different classes are writen in consecutive lines.
+The label words for a class is separated by a comma, and the label words for different classes are written in consecutive lines.
-You can also seperate multiple verbalizers by entering empty line(s).
+You can also separate multiple verbalizers by entering empty line(s).

 .. code-block::